Hamilton Principle for Chiral Anomalies in Hydrodynamics: Spacetime covariant Hamilton principle for uniformly canonical fluid systems

-The transformation laws determine admissible variations of the Hamilton principle (\ref{5.61},\ref{5.71}).
-We treat the diffeomorphism parameter \(\e\) in \eq{59} as unconstraint D'Alambertian virtual displacements of fluid parcels.
-Then the Eulerian fields such as the flow field \(\mathcal{J}\) and the momentum change as (\ref{5.30},\ref{6.5}).
+{ The physical meaning of the admissible variations become clear if we} treat the diffeomorphism parameter \(\e\) in \eq{59} as unconstraint D'Alambertian virtual displacements of fluid parcels.
+Then the flow field \(\mathcal{J}\) and the { canonical momentum $\pi$} change as (\ref{5.30},\ref{6.5}).